Frequeently Asked Questions

 10: Why does my bike run with the choke on, but not with it off?

 Your bike is way too lean.
 This could be caused by an air leak at the carburetor connection.
 If you have selected multi-circuit mode, it may be caused by a damaged tip of the fuel assist circuit screw.
-If the problem persists, you may also need to check the engine's reed valve system and electrical system.
+If the problem persists, you may also need to check the engine's reed valve system and electrical system,Or check the oil seal on the left side of the crankshaft.

 11: I'm going to a high compression head, what do I need to change?